Suji04/Chat_Entropy_Analysis/README.md

 # Chat_Entropy_Analysis
-A simple python script to find and compare WhatsApp chat entropy
+A simple python script to find and compare WhatsApp chat entropy.

 ## Formula
   Here I'm using Shannon equation to find word based chat entropy of whatsapp messages(with 3 of my friends).